ymcueva/java-on-aks/README.md

 help you diagnose issues and to understand what users actually do with your app.
 It is designed to help you continuously improve performance and usability.

-Allow some time, then you can see distributed tracing in the configured Application Insights instance.
+After some time, you can see distributed tracing in the configured Application Insights instance.
 Go to the `Application Map' blade in the Azure Portal:
 ![](./media/distributed-tracing.jpg)

-You can also view the performance and call drill downs in the App Insights view:
+Also, you can view the performance and call drill downs in the `Performance` blade:
 ![](./media/view-performance-in-app-insights.jpg)

 ## Automate and rapidly deploy changes to Azure Kubernetes Service - GitHub Actions or Azure Pipelines